kirillseva/NoBot/developer_guide.md

 # How to develop a widget for CoBot website?

 The CoBot framework is built on top of Play Framework.
-Play is a web-devevelopment framework written in Scala that allows to quickly and easily build fast and responsive web application using Java or Scala.
+Play is a web-development framework written in Scala that allows to quickly and easily build fast and responsive web application using Java or Scala.
 For more information please refer to the [Play Framework's documentation](http://www.playframework.com/documentation/2.3.x/Home).